Chapter 19 Idiomatic trading strategy

 }

 The generate_fresh_position/2 was previously called fresh_trader_state/1 inside the Naive.Leader.
 It had an id assigned inside the function based on the current system time.
-That made it a bit more difficult to test as we don’t know what should we expect there as a value.
+That made it a bit more difficult to test as we don’t know what we should expect there as a value.
 By moving the id to the arguments and assigning the current time there, we are now able to test it by passing our dummy value.

 We are now using @repo inside the Naive.Strategy so we need to add it to configuration files(including test configuration):

-20.4.2 Parallelising the strategy
+19.4.2 Parallelising the strategy

 We can now move on to the strategy, but first, let’s update the Naive.Trader to pass positions and settings separately: